-- (a) Amounts in parentheses indicate debits to AOCI. - (b) Amounts in parentheses indicate debits to profit/loss.
+(a) Amounts in parentheses indicate debits to AOCI.

 Note 6 - Fair Value Measurement

 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability in an orderly transaction between market participants in the principal or most advantageous market for the asset or liability.